-► New 2022 Porsche Macan range revealed
+► Porsche confirms electric Macan

 ► Engineering chief and CEO spill details

 It's a reflection that Porsche simply isn't ready yet to put all its eggs in one basket.
-So for now it's hedging its bets, with different powertrains for different markets around the globe.
+So, for now, it's hedging its bets with different powertrains for different markets around the globe.

 The existing Macan, which shared parts of its architecture with its Audi Q5 cousin, has actually been around since 2014 and the next generation will make more of a stylistic leap forwards, we're told.
 A recent facelift has kept the Macan at the top of its game – it remains one of the best mid-sized SUVs to drive.